WinVector/rqdatatable/extras/Parallel_rqdatatable.md

 Introduction
 ============

-In this note we will demonstrate speeding up calculations by partitioning data and process-level parallelization.
+In this note we will show how to speed up work in [`R`](https://www.r-project.org) by partitioning data and process-level parallelization.
+We will show the technique with three different `R` packages: [`rqdatatable`](https://github.com/WinVector/rqdatatable), [`data.table`](https://CRAN.R-project.org/package=data.table), and [`dplyr`](https://CRAN.R-project.org/package=dplyr).
+The methods shown will also work with base-`R` and other packages.

-We will show how to speed up calculations with parallelization using [`rqdatatable`](https://github.com/WinVector/rqdatatable), [`data.table`](https://CRAN.R-project.org/package=data.table), or [`dplyr`](https://CRAN.R-project.org/package=dplyr).
-For each of these packages the parallelization becomes possible when we use [`wrapr::execute_parallel`](https://winvector.github.io/wrapr/reference/execute_parallel.html) to partition un-related `data.frame` rows to be distributed to different processors.
+For each of the above packages we speed up work by using [`wrapr::execute_parallel`](https://winvector.github.io/wrapr/reference/execute_parallel.html) which in turn uses [`wrapr::partition_tables`](https://winvector.github.io/wrapr/reference/partition_tables.html) to partition un-related `data.frame` rows and then distributes them to different processors to be executed. [`rqdatatable::ex_data_table_parallel`](https://winvector.github.io/rqdatatable/reference/ex_data_table_parallel.html) conveniently bundles all of these steps together when working with [`rquery`](https://CRAN.R-project.org/package=rquery) pipelines.

+The partitioning is specified by the user preparing a grouping column that tells the system which sets of rows must be kept together in a correct calculation.
+We are going to try to demonstrate everything with simple code examples, and minimal discussion.

-However, unless the pipeline steps have non-trivial cost, the overhead of partitioning and distributing the work may overwhelm any parallel speedup.
+Keep in mind: unless the pipeline steps have non-trivial cost, the overhead of partitioning and distributing the work may overwhelm any parallel speedup.
 Also `data.table` itself already seems to exploit some thread-level parallelism (notice user time is greater than elapsed time).
-That being said, we can test an synthetic example where computation is expensive due to a blow-up in an intermediate join step.
+That being said, in this note we will demonstrate a synthetic example where computation is expensive due to a blow-up in an intermediate join step.

 Our example
 ===========

-First we set up our execution environment and example (some details: OSX 10.13.4 on a 2.8 GHz Intel Core i5 Mac Mini (Late 2015 model) with 8GB ram and hybrid disk drive).
+First we set up our execution environment and example (some details: OSX 10.13.4 on a 2.8 GHz Intel Core i5 Mac Mini (Late 2015 model) with 8GB RAM and hybrid disk drive).

 ``` r
 library("rqdatatable")